dubssieg/pancat/README.md

 # PANGRAPHS - GFA visualisation and exploration

-Pangenome graphs visualisation (sort of) with interactive html files, and implementations of many scripts for performing various actions on GFA-like graphs.
+Implementations of many functions for performing various actions on GFA-like graphs in a command-line tool, such as extracting or offseting a pangenome graph.
+Is capable of comparing graphs topology between graphs that happen to contain the same set of sequences.
+Does pangenome graphs visualisation with interactive html files.

 <p align="center">
   <img src="toy_examples/graph_2.png" width="100%" />